 CFL Impact CapitalNext Section

-Impact Investing refers to the practice of investing in projects that are intended to generate a financial return as well as a tangible social or community benefit.
-Unlike grants, impact investments are returned to the Foundation and then “recycled” back into the community.
+Impact investing refers to the practice of investing in projects that are intended to generate a financial return as well as a tangible social or community benefit.
+Since launching CFL Impact Capital in 2014, the Community Foundation of Louisville has been making loans that are invested in high-impact projects to create positive social impact alongside financial returns.
+Unlike grants, CFL Impact Capital loans are intended to be repaid to the Foundation and can be “recycled” back into the community through additional loans or grants.
+We invite individuals interested in creating deeper social impact to join the Foundation as loan participants through CFL Impact Capital.

 Visit Mission Investors Exchange for more information on the national landscape for Impact Investing.